 Hurdle # 1: You must “unlearn” in order to pass.
 The PMP exam preparation requires that you “unlearn” or “delete” from your reference anything that conflicts with the knowledge you need to know to pass the PMP exam.

 This sounds easy.
-But believe it or not, this is sometimes the most difficult hurdle to conqueor.
+But believe it or not, this is sometimes the most difficult hurdle to conquer.
 In class some people want everyone to "admire" their tremendous knowledge of project management.
 Best thing to do, so you don’t get embarrassed, is not to broadcast your knowledge.
 Also be considerate of others in the class.
-There is a lot of information that may be new for them.
+There is a lot of information that may be new for them too.
 And you may confuse them with knowledge that conflicts with PMI PMP knowledge that you and everyone needs.
-However, the more times you discuss information that conflicts, the more times you are going to ingrain "the non-PMI knowledge" in your head.
+However, the more times you discuss the knowledge and skills that conflicts, the more times you are going to ingrain "the non-PMI knowledge" in your head.
 You are ingraining it more into your brain as a "truth."
-Shelve your "truth" for now as you have a PMI Exam to pass.
+Shelve your "truth" for now as you have a PMI PMP Exam to pass.
 When you are thinking about what you want to say next, you are not listening to what the instructor is saying and more importantly, you are missing crucial information.
 Instead interact with the topic at hand in a positive way to reinforce what you are learning.

 If you have a question, do ask it.
 However, be ready to learn.
 After all you are in class to learn so you can PASS the PMP exam NOT to show off how much experience or knowledge you may have.
 You will hear the instructor say "delete, delete, delete" or "unlearn, unlearn."
 Simply do this.
 It will make passing easier.

 Now that you are rid of this large hurdle (your pride), you are well on your way to opening your mind and learning the information you need to know in order to pass the PMP exam.